-- Auto-lock: Disable this setting to prevent your device from sleeping automatically while for Score is open. - Search: Adjust which kinds of results are shown and in which order, how many recent items are listed, and more. - Show recent items: Choose how many recent items to show in the search panel before you've typed anything into the search field (enter 0 for none). - Search results: Check or uncheck specific result types and reorder them to prioritize those you want to see first. - Search PDF text for title: When creating a bookmark, as you type in the title field this feature can offer page number suggestions based on occurrences of that text within the PDF file (not available for image-based files). - Devices: Connect to certain types of accessories like the AirTurn PED or IKMultimedia BlueBoard. - MIDI: Toggle the ability to send and receive MIDI commands or use the piano keyboard as a synthesizer. - Send commands: Allow for Score to send signals you've added to specific scores each time you open them (see Metadata) - Receive shortcuts Allow forScore to interpret some incoming MIDI signals as score shortcuts (see the Metadata section) or action shortcuts (see Page Turners & Shortcuts) - Synthesizer: Allow for Score to play piano sounds in response to incoming note messages. - MIDI Network Setup: Connect to a nearby network MIDI session. - forScore Pro: Get more out of forScore with this optional, auto-renewing subscription. - Manage subscription: Learn more about, and sign up for, the forScore Pro service. - Pop-up menus: Enable or disable popup menus and manage your pinned tools. - Face gestures: If your device supports it, choose which face gesture mode to use and calibrate its sensitivity.
+- Auto-lock: Disable this setting to prevent your device from sleeping automatically while forScore is open. - Search: Adjust which kinds of results are shown and in which order, how many recent items are listed, and more. - Show recent items: Choose how many recent items to show in the search panel before you've typed anything into the search field (enter 0 for none). - Search results: Check or uncheck specific result types and reorder them to prioritize those you want to see first. - Search PDF text for title: When creating a bookmark, as you type in the title field this feature can offer page number suggestions based on occurrences of that text within the PDF file (not available for image-based files). - Devices: Connect to certain types of accessories like the AirTurn PED or IKMultimedia BlueBoard. - MIDI: Toggle the ability to send and receive MIDI commands or use the piano keyboard as a synthesizer. - Send commands: Allow forScore to send signals you've added to specific scores each time you open them (see Metadata) - Receive shortcuts Allow forScore to interpret some incoming MIDI signals as score shortcuts (see the Metadata section) or action shortcuts (see Page Turners & Shortcuts) - Synthesizer: Allow forScore to play piano sounds in response to incoming note messages. - MIDI network setup: Connect to a nearby network MIDI session. - Bluetooth MIDI devices: Connect to nearby Bluetooth LE-enabled MIDI devices. - forScore Pro: Get more out of forScore with this optional, auto-renewing subscription. - Manage subscription: Learn more about, and sign up for, the forScore Pro service. - Pop-up menus: Enable or disable popup menus and manage your pinned tools. - Face gestures: If your device supports it, choose which face gesture mode to use and calibrate its sensitivity.